ABUCKY0/ABUCKY0/README.md

 ![Hello There3](https://github.com/ABUCKY0/ABUCKY0/assets/81783950/6393840d-20c8-49a0-b8cc-e94ae4d172c2)

 ## 🚀 About Me
 Hello There 👋!
-I'm a High School Student Programmer, and I love Robotics 🤖 and Programming.
+I'm a College Student Programmer, and I love Robotics 🤖 and Programming.

 <p align="center">
   <a href="https://skillicons.dev">